tzeitim/genome-blender/README.md

 # How to use
 In general one has to create the semi-random walk that will determine the "chromatin".
 This is done on R given my lack of experience on python.
 After saving the chromatin path in R onw should import it using the python script within blender.
 A handful of blender files are provided and links to the corresponding videos too.

+# Notes
+The current scripts by no means represent real information.
+They are just a cartoon if how I imagine things to work.
+This of course could be fed with real data (not sure yet what type) and draw something more "real".

+Due to attention to other projects this libraries are considered unfinished work.

 Please feel free to take over the project or contribute.
 Just drop a line.

-# Notes
-Due to attention to other projects this libraries are considered unfinished work.